-She was the goddess of the arts, wisdom, courage, inspiration, civilization, law, justice, mathematics, strength, strategy, crafts, skill, … and justifiable warfare.
-A busy girl, our Athena!
+If you’re looking for an all-purpose goddess, look no further than Athena.
+Her wide-ranging purview included the arts, wisdom, courage, inspiration, civilization, law, justice, mathematics, strength, strategy, crafts, skill, … and, justifiable (hmmm?) warfare.

-Like most mythical art, the statue of Athena symbolizes her strengths, attributes, and deeds.
+Athena, top to bottom, is a compendium of greek mythology.
+And, like most mythical art, the statue symbolizes her strengths and deeds.

-The snake behind the shield represents the people of Athens, who are under her protection.
+In Greek mythology, snakes can represent good or evil, and Athena’s statue has one of each.
+The coiled snake behind her grandiose shield represents the people of Athens, who are under her protection.